Is a DUI a Felony in California? Learn the Law on DUI in the State

 Under the law, drivers will face enhanced penalties for putting minors at risk.
 If you are arrested for either a felony or misdemeanor DUI, you will be facing either of the following options:

-The latter is usually applied for egregious drunk driving behavior, such as driving with the child without an approved child seat or a seatbelt or very high blood alcohol levels.
+The latter is usually applied for egregious drunk driving behavior, such as driving with a child without an approved child seat or a seatbelt or very high blood alcohol levels.

 If you face a DUI charge, you may be frustrated and afraid of the dire consequences that may result from a conviction.
-As such, we always advise working with a qualified and experienced lawyer who knows about the defenses and strategies of the prosecution and hence may be able to help you get favorable outcomes.
+As such, we always advise working with a qualified and experienced lawyer who knows about the defenses and strategies of the prosecution and may be able to help you get a favorable outcome.

 Things to Know About Felony DUIs and Great Bodily Injury